rank-coin/rank-contracts/README.md

 ---

-The GEE Token sale will start on 7th of November, 2017.
-More details: https://tokensale.geens.com
+The RANK Token sale will start on 1 of February, 2018.
+More details: http://rankcoin.name/how-to-buy-rank-tokens/